 This research initiative, now in its 7th year, is presented as an interactive web-based tool rather than a formal report.
 We are hopeful that this new approach, adopted in 2021, will allow users to better understand the inputs and drivers of individual state-based rankings and glean deeper insights into the dynamics of inclusivity.

-In particular, the main index is now presented as an interactive table.
 The individual state rankings and scores are displayed on the table as well as the social group rankings.
-By clicking individual states, you may view more detail about the indicators composing the index score, as well as how those values have changed over time.
+By clicking individual states, you may view more details about the indicators composing the index score, as well as how those values have changed over time.
 By clicking different group headings, you may also re-rank the index for that social group.
 These features should help users more easily understand the rankings than was possible before.

 In addition to assessing how inclusive various societies are, the Inclusiveness Index serves as a diagnostic tool.
 It helps us identify places and societies that are improving, in terms of developing a more inclusive polity and set of institutions, and those places where societies are fracturing and becoming more divided along these lines.
 We encourage you to use our Index as a starting point for your own investigation, rather than as the final word.